morris27sky/Twitter-behat/README.md

 =================
 php composer.phar install

-Dir should look like this
-bin     composer.json   composer.lock   composer.phar   vendor
+New directory should look like this bin     composer.json   composer.lock   composer.phar   vendor